 2. Preparation is everything

-Whether it’s a mock test or the real deal, ensuring you have everything you need both mentally and practically will really help you get into the right headspace to maximise your chances of success.
-On the day, make sure you’re as well rested as possible, that you’ve had something to eat and that you have a glass of water with you.
-When practising at home, try and find a private space and gather the equipment you’ll need, such as paper, pen and calculator, before getting started.
+Whether it’s a mock test or the real deal, ensuring you have everything you need both mentally and practically will really help you get into the right headspace to maximize your chances of success.
+On the day, make sure you’re as well rested as possible, that you’ve had something to eat, and that you have a glass of water with you.
+When practicing at home, try and find a private space and gather the equipment you’ll need, such as paper, pen, and calculator, before getting started.

 3. Read everything through carefully

 Of course, the testing conditions and time pressure make this a little more complicated than it sounds, but it’s important to take the time to slowly and carefully consider each question.
 Focus on the question before you begin looking at the data.
 Ignore the information that is irrelevant to the answer.
 Read everything through twice before trying to work the answers out.

 An important competency that’s being tested is your ability to read through complex information and focus on what’s significant.
 Drawing out the crucial information and using it to work the problem out shows you have the type of mindset that’ll be sought after in financial industries.

 One of the most common mistakes in numerical tests is people getting measurements and currencies wrong.
 Diagrams and tables can also often be misread when people don’t look at them carefully.

 As with most tests, the key to success is a combination of pre-preparation and applying your focus on the day.
 Keep this in mind and we’re sure you’ll find the numerical reasoning test much more enjoyable, and hopefully simpler, than you first thought.